-Flock is a place for lit mags, small presses, and indy writers to share their work with their audiences in an easy and accessible way.
+Flock is a place for lit mags, small presses, and indy writers to collaborate, improve their craft, and share their work with the audiences who love them.

 Flock was created and is run by Mick Theebs.
 Mick is both an indy writer and of the age where he grew up right alongside the internet.
 As he watched the internet grow, he saw countless indy publications, presses, lit mags, and zines sharing all kinds of wonderful work pop in and out of existence.
-And he realized that one reason why some of these smaller independent outlets struggle and occasionally fold is because there is currently no way for these presses to share work with their audiences in a quick and easy way that is seamlessly accessible both on desktop and mobile, nor is there a way for these outlets to be discovered by potential fans.
+And he realized that one reason why some of these smaller independent outlets struggle and occasionally fold is because there are few ways for these organizations to connect with their peers to improve their skills, share work with their audiences in a quick and easy way that is seamlessly accessible both on desktop and mobile, nor is there a way for these outlets to be discovered by potential fans.

-So he created a Mighty Network specifically for the purpose of Indy Presses, Zines, and Lit Mags to share their work with the readers who love them in a centralized location specifically curated for that express purpose.
+So he created a Mighty Network specifically for the purpose of Indy Presses, Zines, Lit Mags, and Authors to share their work with the readers who love them in a centralized location specifically curated for that express purpose.
 So that means new issues, articles, or stories won't be lost in a soup of memes, shitposts, and racist wine-aunt rants.

 Also, it was the name that everyone seemed to like best.